-If you’re reading this, there’s a good chance you’re probably concerned about the threat of terrorist attacks.
-If so, you’re not alone.
+If you’re reading this, there’s a good chance you’re probably concerned about the threat of terrorist attacks while travelling overseas and if so, you’re not alone.

 Since the September 11 attacks in New York City in the United States, the threat of terrorism has sadly become one of the leading fears for many travellers planning an international holiday.

-Targeted attacks on popular tourist destinations like the Bastille Day tragedy in Nice, shootings and stabbings in the United Kingdom, and the infamous Bali bombings have understandably made many Australians think twice about taking a trip overseas.
+Targeted attacks on popular tourist destinations like the Bastille Day tragedy in Nice, multiple shootings and stabbings in the United Kingdom, and the infamous Bali bombings as far back as 2002 have understandably made many Australians think twice about taking a trip overseas.

-Knowing what to do in a terror attack and how travel insurance may assist you in an emergency can give you some peace of mind and help you and your family stay safe overseas.
+Just like natural disasters or accidents, we can never be certain when or where the next attack might happen.
+However, knowing what to do in the event of a terror attack and understand how travel insurance may assist you in an emergency situation can at least give you some peace of mind and help you and your family stay safe overseas.

 Read on for the answers to the most frequently asked questions when it comes to terrorist attacks and how travel insurance fits into the picture.